Complaints options independent of the Ministry

-If you have concerns about the conduct or competence of a teacher, you should raise these with the school’s board of trustees, as the employer.
-If you are still concerned after raising with the board, you can make a complaint with the Teachers Council.
+If you have concerns about the conduct or competence of a teacher, you should raise these with the school board as the employer.
+If you are still concerned after raising with the board, you can make a complaint with the Teaching Council.

 Raising concerns about a public entity

 It is the role of the Ombudsman to look into the detail of individual complaints or problems.

 If you have raised concerns about us that are not individual complaints or problems and are not satisfied with our response, you may raise your concerns about us as a public entity with the Controller and Auditor General.

 Last reviewed: Has this been useful?
 Give us your feedback